- B.S. in Pharmacy, May 1993 – University of Kansas

 - Self-Hypnosis and Hypnotherapy as a Complementary Therapy for Medication-Resistant Mood Swings – Presented to the members and guests of the Arizona Society for Professional Hypnosis on February 6, 2006.
 (2.0 hours of approved Hypnosis Continuing Education through ASPH and the NGH)

 People often ask me how on Earth I went from being a hospital pharmacist to a hypnotist.
 The answer is actually quite simple – I used to suffer from terrible mood swings.
-Ironically, although I tried many different medications over the years, none of them worked.
+Ironically, even though I was a pharmacist, none of the medications I tried worked.
 Finally, after years of frustration, I decided to try self-hypnosis, and the results were amazing.
 (It didn’t cure my underlying medical condition, but it did improve my symptoms… a lot.)

 I was so amazed with how well hypnosis worked, that I enrolled in a hypnotherapy program to learn more about it, and my symptoms improved even more.
 After that, I decided to become a certified hypnotherapist so I could help others like myself.